Bison or buffalo?

 What are APR’s conservation goals for the bison herd?

 We should clarify a common misconception that American Prairie Reserve is primarily a bison conservation project.
 While certainly crucial in building the reserve, bison restoration is just part of a much broader set of goals to restore the vast and fascinating diversity of plants, animals and habitats that are native to Montana’s prairies.
 That said, we want to set the gold standard for bison conservation in North America.
 The management of our bison herd should be exemplary for how to restore and conserve the genetic, ecological and behavioral features of wild bison.
 In doing so, and by sharing our research and experience with others, we hope to inspire and support others who wish to restore bison elsewhere in North America, from Canada through the United States to Mexico.

 To achieve this, our four main goals are that the American Prairie Reserve herd: (1) have high genetic diversity; (2) be free of detectable cattle genes; (3) fulfill its crucial ecological role in shaping the prairie ecosystem; (4) display natural behavior.
 In addition to these biological goals, we want the Reserve’s bison herd to be enjoyed, with diverse cultural and economic benefits, by local communities and the public.
 All of these goals require that the Reserve’s herd grow to number in the thousands that are free to roam over millions of acres.
-Learn more about our goals and progress in our annual bison report.
+Learn more about our goals and progress in our Bison Management Plan.

 Why is genetic diversity in bison important and how does APR manage for it?